noppefoxwolf/presentations/tryswift/25/presentation-en.md

 )
 ```

-^ Next, let’s look at the metadata of this HEIC image.
+^ Next, let’s look at the metadata of this HEIC-image.
-^ There are a few keys inside.
+^ There are a few-key-values inside.
 ^ Which key is required for a Gemmoji?
 ^ It’s tiff:DocumentName.
 ^ That’s the key piece.